Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 > I'm not confirming further the exact cause why is this happened, because ~my skill issue~ I'm too lazy to setup debugger.
 My guess is because of type confusion from the `entropy_input` variable.
 I just ignore the cause and assume that the seed only randomized 24 bits (24 bytes but only `\x00` and `\x01`).

-Note that NIST-KAT algorithm is random number generator that uses AES256_CTR_DBRG internally and it is actually used to generate determinisitic random number to pass NIST KAT (Known Answer Test) or also known as test vectors, hence the algorithm name.
+Note that NIST-KAT algorithm is random number generator that uses AES256_CTR_DBRG internally and it is actually used to generate determinisitic random number to pass NIST test vectors or also known as NIST KAT (Known Answer Test), hence the algorithm name.

 Since this RNG is deterministic and the program only uses 24-bits seed instead of 384-bit, we can easily perform brute-force to reconstruct the seed and derive the Kyber private key, which is only $2^{24}$ in complexity.